“Unique. Rare. Fascinating. Heavenly.”

 She earned her Bachelor of Music from Indiana University's Jacobs School of Music where she studied with Susann McDonald, and her Masters of Music from the Chicago College of the Performing Arts studying with Principal Harp of the Chicago Symphony Orchestra, Sarah Bullen.

-Praised for her “especially fine contributions” and “standout solo work”, Eleanor Kirk is Principal Harpist with the Illinois Symphony Orchestra and Illinois Philharmonic Orchestra.
+Praised for her “especially fine contributions” and “standout solo work”, Eleanor Kirk is Principal Harpist with the San Francisco Opera Orchestra, Illinois Symphony Orchestra and Illinois Philharmonic Orchestra.
 She also served as acting principal harp with the Grant Park Symphony Orchestra for the 2022-2023 season, and as acting principal harp with the Detroit Opera for their 2023-2024 season.
 Eleanor was Principal Harpist with the Civic Orchestra of Chicago from 2018-2022, and frequently performs as a guest with the Chicago Symphony Orchestra, Lyric Opera of Chicago, Detroit Symphony Orchestra, and St Louis Symphony Orchestra.
-She looks forward to playing with the Santa Fe Opera as guest principal harpist for their 2024 season.
+She also played with the Santa Fe Opera as guest principal harpist for their 2024 season.

 Eleanor is a founding member of 5th Wave Collective, a Chicago based classical music ensemble dedicated to the performance and promotion of music by womxn, where she works as development director.

 Catherine Yom Litaker is an avid soloist, chamber musician, and orchestral musician.
-She has recently made appearances on Fox’s hit Television series, Empire.
-Catherine has performed with many Orchestras including the Chicago Symphony Orchestra, Lyric Opera of Chicago, San Diego Symphony, Ars Viva Symphony, Dubuque Symphony and Quad City Symphony Orchestra.
+Catherine is the Principal harpist with the San Luis Obispo Symphony Orchestra and has performed with many orchestras including the Chicago Symphony Orchestra, Lyric Opera of Chicago, San Diego Symphony, Ars Viva Symphony, Dubuque Symphony and Quad City Symphony Orchestra.
 Festival appearances include tours of South America and China with the YOA Orchestra of the America and Pacific Music Festival (Japan).
+She has made multiple television appearances including on Fox’s hit television series, Empire.